Unsung (TV series)

 Unsung is an hour-long music documentary program that airs on TV One which premiered on November 27, 2008.
-It uncovers the stories behind well-known R&B and hip-hop music artists, bands, or groups which ranked onto the Billboard music charts with a string of hits, only to have their career derailed by a major crisis that caused them to be essentially unappreciated by later generations of contemporary R&B and soul music listeners.
-The series is produced by production company A. Smith & Co.
+It uncovers the stories behind well-known R&B and hip-hop music artists, bands, or groups which were ranked on the Billboard music charts with a string of hits, only to have their career derailed by a major crisis that caused them to be essentially unappreciated by later generations of contemporary R&B and soul music listeners.
+The series is produced by A. Smith & Co.
 Productions.